Izenda7Series/docs/dev/howto_dep1.rst

 Create a route for log in
 --------------------------
-This route requires a user name and password specified by the user.
-If a login is successful, an employee ID will be returned.
+This route requires a username and password specified by the user.
+If a login is successful, a cookie "employee_id" will be set and the Employee ID and Username will be returned in the response body.
+The Employee ID in the response body allows for you to extend the authentication logic should a browser not support cookies.
+The Username is a value you may opt to add to your application.

 If a login is unsuccessful, we will raise an exception and return a 400 status code.
 Expected request body: *{ "uName": "",   "passw": "" }*

 .. code-block:: python